aj-alonso/filtration_domination/README.md

 The code also includes utilities to handle bifiltered graphs, compute its clique complexes, and run mpfree.
 See the documentation below.

 This is a Rust project.
-It has been tested with Rust 1.60.
+It has been tested with Rust 1.62.
 Below, we use `cargo`, which is the Rust package manager.

+## Experiments

+This project includes all code required to reproduce the experiments included in the associated paper mentioned above.

+Instructions on how to reproduce the experiments can be found in the `experiments` folder: we refer to the `experiments/README` file.
+For maximum reproducibility, we have included a Docker image that setups the required environment, see the [Docker section](#Docker) to see how to build the image.

-## Usage
+## Usage of the library

 The API has two main functions: `remove_filtration_dominated` and `remove_strongly_filtration_dominated`, both in the `removal` module, which